degreepath/auditor/tests/snapshots/2018-19/major/environmental-studies.md

 - PSCI 220

 #### Economic Analysis
+> Note: The department strongly recommends taking ECON 121

-For this requirement, you must both take one course from among ECON 121, ECON 110, or ECON 120 and take ECON 242.
+For this requirement, you must both take one of the following courses:

+- ECON 121
+- ECON 110
+- ECON 111
+- ECON 112
+- ECON 113
+- ECON 114
+- ECON 115
+- ECON 116
+- ECON 117
+- ECON 118
+- ECON 119
+- ECON 120 and take ECON 242

 #### Environmental Political Policy and Institutions
 For this requirement, you must take one course from among ENVST 232, ES/PS 201, or ES/PS 276.